Netflix/mantis/docs/docs/develop/writing-jobs/group-by.md

 # Writing Your Third Mantis Job: Group By / Aggregate

-NOTE: This tutorial is a work in progress.

 Until now we've run single stage Mantis jobs which a can run in a single process / container.
 Much of the power provided by Mantis is that we can design and implement a distributed job.
 Let's take a look at the [groupby-sample](https://github.com/Netflix/mantis/tree/master/mantis-examples/mantis-examples-groupby-sample) job definition and then break it down stage by stage.

 ```java